propane-and-electrons/bcard-xbee/README.md

 ### Feature Summary

+* No microcontroller!
+* Uses XBee (Series 1 or 2, but 1 is easier) DIO lines to trigger outputs
+* Three DC load channels switched via MOSFETs
+* DC load power is optoisolated from control power
+* Status LEDs on each output channel, and for XBee Association/RSSI indicators
+* It has all my contact information on it so you know how to get in touch with me

 ### Design
 I do give these cards out to people during normal business card exchange rituals.
 So, I chose to use only through hole parts: people often have little or no experience assembling electronics, so it was designed to be as easy as possible.
 XBee radios were also chosen for their ease of use.